bout3fiddy/tricrypto_impermanent_loss/README.md

+# not actively maintained!
+Active development is instead being done in [a Curve-Tracker repository](https://github.com/Curve-Tracker/tricrypto-contract-transaction-parser)

 # Curve TriCrypto Position Tracker

 Tricrypto Position Tracker is a tool that allows a liquidity provider in [Curve's new v2 liquidity pool for US Dollar (Tether; USDT), Wrapped Bitcoin (WBTC) and Ether (ETH)](https://curve.fi/tricrypto) on the Ethereum blockchain.
 This tool enables monitoring one's liquidity pool positions.